LaurentRDC/dissertation/content/graphite.md

 ## Phonon spectroscopy across the Brillouin zone{#sec:graphite-ph-spectroscopy}

 In this section, the calculation of the one-phonon structure factors will be used to endow UEDS with energy resolution.
-An important advantage of UEDS is implicit in the formulation of @eq:graphite-vectorized-ueds: a large number of reflections are visible to ultrafast electron scattering measurements due to the relative flatness of the Ewald sphere.
+An important advantage of UEDS is is that a large number of reflections are simultaneously visible due to the relative flatness of the Ewald sphere.
 Compared to ultrafast diffuse x-ray scattering[@Wall2018; @Teitelbaum2018], which is limited to the study of at most a few reflections, the shortcoming of ultrafast electron scattering can be overcome by the redundancy present in the measurements.

 Recall that the ultrafast change in diffuse intensity can be expressed as follows:
 $$